x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 You've just:

-- Pulled latest `5.1-Release` Stream from Epic's Perforce
+- Pulled latest `5.1-Release` Stream from Epic P4
 - Recompiled Engine using this source
-- Merged latest Lyra 5.1 source from Epic's Perforce into Xist's Git
+- Merged the latest Lyra 5.1 source from Epic P4 into LyraXist Git
   - Into the "track Epic P4 *exactly*" branch
-    - Into the "Xist's changes to official Lyra" branch
+    - Into the "Xist's hacks on official Lyra" branch
-      - Into Xist's Game (XAI) branch
+      - Into Xist Game branch
+- Recompiled Xist Game with the latest Lyra 5.1 on the latest Engine 5.1

 Now you get to go see all the new stuff, and all the newly broken stuff!
 C'est la Dev!  `:-)`